garystafford/creative-analysis-claude-bedrock/README.md

 }
 ```

 ### 6b.
-Develop a Layout for an Ad Based on the Above Output (see #5) using Brief as Additional Context
+Develop a Layout for an Ad Based on the Generated Creative Concepts Above (see #5) using the Creative Brief as Additional Context

 Upload (1) WebP file: